pulumi/docs/content/blog/vscode-devcontainers/index.md

     $ pulumi up
     ```

-Here’s the output of the kubeconfig file which you can use with kubectl to manage the cluster.
+Here’s the kubeconfig file's output, which you can use with kubectl to manage the cluster.

 ```bash
 Outputs: